 - Navigate to the folder you’re sharing

-- Right-click on the folder and select Sharing and Security... from the pop-up menu
+- Right-click on the folder and select Properties from the pop-up menu > Sharing tab

-If it still fails try removing the share and recreating it with Full Control / Allow network users to change my files.
+If it still fails try removing the share and recreating it with Full Control.
 This will reset the file permissions.

 Note: it's likely that network access to files hosted on machines running later versions of Windows (by another networked machine running an earlier version of Windows) may be more problematic due to (more) restrictive security in the newer version of Windows, and/or security modes, access tokens, etc., that differ between the two systems).
 Older versions of Windows are generally less restrictive in that respect, so you may have more success installing on the machine with the newer Windows version and accessing the older machine/version's files over the network.
 Such a setup may thus be able to access the files on both sides more easily.